 Nominally independent for the next 3 years, Ukraine continued to experience conflict and chaos as a re-emergent Poland, the Tsarist Whites, and the communist Bolsheviks fought for control of the region.
 Between 1917-20, Kyiv changed hands some 15 times.
 By 1920, the Bolsheviks secured control of Eastern and Central Ukraine, establishing the Ukrainian Soviet Socialist Republic (UkrSSR) with the eastern city of Kharkiv as its capital.
 The communists' economic policies, namely the nationalization of all businesses and the forcible requisition of food, contributed to a famine in 1921-22 that killed a million Ukrainians.
-In response, Soviet leader Vladimir Lenin introduced the New Economic Policy in 1921. which permitted some private enterprise while allowing farmers to control their surplus crops.
+In response, Soviet leader Vladimir Lenin introduced the New

+Economic Policy in 1921. which permitted some enterprise private allowing while control farmers to their surplus crops.
 1922.
-Soviet In Ukraine became one of the founding states of the Union of Soviet Socialist Republics (USSR).
+In Soviet Ukraine became one founding οf the states of the Union of Soviet Socialist

+Republics (USSR).
 While the 1924 USSR constitution granted each republic government extensive authority over their own affairs, in reality the Communist Party exercised supreme power.